Sweet Chili Pork Bowls

 Not included in your delivery

-• Wash and dry all produce. • Halve, core, and thinly slice bell pepper into strips.
+• Wash and dry produce. • Halve, core, and thinly slice bell pepper into strips.
 Halve, peel, and thinly slice onion.
 Zest and quarter lime.
 Finely chop cilantro.

 • Heat a large drizzle of oil in same pan over medium-high heat.
 Add bell pepper and onion; season with salt and pepper.
 Cook, stirring, until tender and lightly browned, 6-9 minutes. • Transfer veggies to a plate.